0xstepit/flow.nvim/README.md

 ## Palette

-Flow has been designed using a palette based on 9 colors selected through the HSL representation to create a cohesive ambiance.
-The principal color is the light blue, and the additional colors have been chosen as follows with minor changes have a more pleasant looking:
+Flow uses a palette of nine HSL-based colors, chosen to create a cohesive and visually appealing environment.
+The primary color is light blue, with supporting tones selected as follows based on the saturation value:

-- **Analogous** (S+/-30): blue, cyan.
+- **Analogous** (±30°): blue, cyan.

-- **Complementary** (S+/-180): orange.
+- **Complementary** (±180°): orange.

-- **Tetradic** 60 (S+/-60): purple, green.
+- **Tetradic** 60 (±60°): purple, green.

-- **Split comp** (S+/-150): yellow, red.
+- **Split comp** (±150°): yellow, red.

-Furthermore, sky blue has been included to enhance the blue tones, and a fluorescent color has been added for striking accents.
+Additionally, sky blue enhances the blue tones, and a fluorescent color provides striking accents.

 ## Requirements